tom-1313/ser320-term-project/README.md

 ### Installing the Server Packages

+**Note:** You will need to contact me to gain access to the server.
+I will send you the .env file and add your IP address to the MongoDB server.

 1. Inside of the project root directory, navigate into the server folder with the terminal.
 2. Once insde the server folder, install all the node packages by running the command: ```npm i```
 3. Once all the packages have installed you are now ready to program.